goodblockio/drealms-standard/docs/DeveloperGuide.md

 Disabled is the default set by all new token families and disallows any additional licenses on the token (other than the initial one created along with the token family).

-Open allows any other user to add a new license, provided the new license expiration falls between the min_license_length and max_license_length defined by calling set_config().
+Open allows any other user to add a new license, provided the new license expiration falls between the min_license_length and max_license_length defined in the contract config table.
 This setting is great for tokens that intend to have large mod communities, as it allows new token representations to be created at will.

 Permissioned licensing means only the token issuer may create new licenses, but they may do so on behalf of another party (perhaps after negotiating a licensing deal).

-- `token_name` is the token family to update with the new license model.
+- `token_family` is the token family to update with the new license model.

 - `new_license_model` is the new license model being set.